Converting

 Downstream minimization

-Decrease in avg. engagement per UGC event
+Decrease in avg. joins per UGC event

 01